skunkfpv/Control-Capture/README.md

 # How To Use
 Usage:

 1. Connect Joystick: Connect a compatible joystick to your computer.
+(If you would like to use a Logitech Wheel or to remap functions, go to https://github.com/x360ce/x360ce)

 2. Install Python from: https://www.python.org/downloads/ and then run install libraries file